simontorres/goodman_user_manual/user_manual/overview.rst

 - There is yet no flux calibration.
 We are working on a module that will do this.

-- The pipeline does not do miracles.
-If your have saturated flats, or your flats were taken with a different slit than your science frames, or you have no bias frames, the pipeline will fail.
+- This pipeline does not evaluate nor select data by quality.
+It will simply try to run using all existing files. **Make sure you only have good data in the folder that will be reduced**.